ColinM25/HopTimized/README.md

-# HopTimizer - The Multi-Destination Travel Tool
+# HopTimized - The Multi-Destination Travel Tool

 ## Introduction

 **HopTimizer** is a comprehensive tool designed to help travelers find the best flight path based on specific destinations.
 Want to visit Paris, Amsterdam, and Zurich on a budget?
-HopTimizer will find the best flight path to ensure you can visit all 3 destinations as cheaply as possible.
+HopTimizer will find the best flight path to ensure you can hop to all 3 destinations as cheaply as possible.

 ## Features